amil109/GettingAndCleaningDataCoursera/README.md

 # Getting And Cleaning Data Course Project
 Repository for the Getting and Cleaning Data Course Project

 This repository contains a script which will read, label and filter the raw data from the movement study data.
+A code book is provided, adapted from the original 'features_info.txt' file provided with the activity dataset published in:

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+## Working directory

 The script should be placed in a directory containing the 'UCI HAR Dataset' folder.
 The resulting tidy data set will be saved as 'tidydata.txt'.

+## Functional description

 The script functions by first finding out the operating environment, and creating variables with the paths to the required folders.
 This is needed so the script will work in both Windows and OSX/*nix.
 The code has only been tested on Windows.